 The following is a summary of certain material U.S. federal income tax considerations, with respect to the ownership and disposition of our Common Stock, generally applicable to non-U.S. holders (as defined below) who hold our Common Stock as a capital asset (generally, property held for investment) within the meaning of Section 1221 of the Internal Revenue Code of 1986, as amended (which we refer to as the "Code").
 This summary applies only to non-U.S. holders who purchase our Common Stock in this offering and hold our Common Stock as a capital asset (generally, property held for investment purposes).
-This summary does not address all aspects of U.S. federal income taxation that may be relevant to particular non-U.S. holders in light of their individual circumstances or the U.S. federal income tax consequences applicable to non-U.S. holders that are subject to special rules, such as controlled foreign corporations, passive foreign investment companies, underwriters, corporations that accumulate earnings to avoid U.S. federal income tax, banks or other financial institutions, insurance companies, tax-exempt organizations (including private foundations), tax qualified retirement plans, individual retirement accounts or other tax deferred accounts, U.S. expatriates and certain former citizens or residents of the United States, brokers, dealers and traders in securities, commodities or currencies, non-U.S. holders that hold shares of our Common Stock as compensation for performance of services, persons that have a functional currency other than the U.S. dollar, and persons that own, or have owned, actually or constructively, more than 5% of our Common Stock, or non-U.S. holders that hold shares of our Common Stock as part of a "straddle," "hedge," "conversion transaction", other risk reduction strategy, or as part of a conversion transaction or other integrated investment.
+This summary does not address all aspects of U.S. federal income taxation that may be relevant to particular non-U.S. holders in light of their individual circumstances or the U.S. federal income tax consequences applicable to non-U.S. holders that are subject to special rules, such as controlled foreign corporations, passive foreign investment companies, underwriters, corporations that accumulate earnings to avoid U.S. federal income tax, banks or other financial institutions, insurance companies, tax-exempt organizations (including private foundations), tax qualified retirement plans, individual retirement accounts or other tax deferred accounts, U.S. holders that hold shares of our Common Stock as real estate investment companies, regulated investment companies, grantor trusts, persons that received shares of our Common Stock as compensation for performance of services, persons that a functional currency other than the U.S. dollar, and persons that own, or have owned, actually or constructively, more than 5% of our Common Stock as part of a conversion transaction or other integrated investment.